ReneTode/Alexa-Appdaemon-App/alexa skill tutorial.md

 # Tutorial

-This tutorial has 3 parts
+This tutorial has 5 parts
 1) The configuration from Appdaemon
-2) the configuration from NGINX as server before Appdaemon and Homeassistant
+2) The configuration from NGINX as server before Appdaemon and Homeassistant
 3) The configuration from Amazon developer (the skill)
 4) Adding intents to the skill
 5) Addings Intent apps to Appdaemon

-to use and configure this app i expect people to have the following:
+To use and configure this app i expect people to have the following:
 1) Appdaemon working and configured for normal use
 2) Letsencrypt installed
 3) the capability to find and edit files in a linux environment
 4) basic understanding from lists [] and dictionairies {}

-Allthough it is probably also possible to use this with Hassio, i dont know how configuring on that platform would go. for that reason i dont support this app on that platform.
+Allthough it is probably also possible to use this with Hassio, i dont know how configuring on that platform would go.
+For that reason i dont support this app on that platform.

 ## Part 1 configuring Appdaemon